 - Being instructed by Slaughter and May on the counsel team to the skeleton argument in a billion dollar commercial dispute involving allegations of defamation, conspiracy and fraud.

-- During pupillage assisting in an appeal to the Supreme Court in a PPI and consumer credit matter concerning undisclosed commission.
+- Assisting in an appeal to the Supreme Court in a PPI and consumer credit matter concerning undisclosed commission.

 - Generally assisting senior members of chambers in multijurisdictional commercial disputes relating to insurance, telecommunications, financial regulation and banking, including for example, advice on the impact of The Solvency 2 Regulation 2015 on certain ISPVs.

 In his unled work, Emmanuel advises and drafts pleadings on a wide variety of commercial disputes arising out of retail banking, bank lending, fraud, and agency fees.
 He regularly appears in county court applications for strike out and summary judgment.
-His court experience includes acting for claimants in unfair dismissal cases before the employment tribunal under FRU.
+He has a relatively high level of unled cross-examination experience for his year of call because of his pro bono work.

 As a Judicial Assistant to the Supreme Court, Emmanuel worked on the following commercial law cases: